sezan92/sezan92.github.io/_posts/2025-08-15-RL-course2-w4-blog.md

 \end{equation}$$

 This is the SARSA algorithm.
 The name SARSA comes from the fact that we are using the set of State, Action, Reward, State, Action to update the action-value function.

+This SARSA algorithm is the Generalized Policy Improvement for TD algorithm.
+Just like we had discussed in [Course 1 Week 4 blog](https://sezan92.github.io/2024/07/03/RL-course1-w4-blog.html).

+## TODO
+write after SARSA or add intuition like that of COurse 1 week 4